rikulo/rikulo-docs/stream/Configuration/Error_Handling.md

       "/webapp/404.html": e404View //assume you have a template called e404View.rsp.html
       ...

-Of course, if `404.html` is a static HTML file under `/webapp`, you don't need to map it to a handler.
+Of course, if `404.html` is a static HTML file under `/webapp`, you don't need to map it to a request handler.

 Since it is forwarded, [HttpRequest.uri](dart:io) is not the original URI.
 To retrieve, you have to access it from [HttpConnect.forwarder](api:stream).
 For example, in RSP, you can write: